About Guides What I Use

 Export formats:

-- 2WebM -- Smaller file size.
-Good if you need to compress.
+• 2WebM -- Smaller file size.
+Good if you need to keep files small.
 Also supports transparent backgrounds.

-- 3ProRes -- High quality, large files.
-Use this if you need to import into another video editor like Premiere or Final Cut.
+• 3ProRes -- Very high quality but large files.
+Use this only if you need to import into another video editor like Premiere Pro or Final Cut Pro.

 To export: Either click the Render button in Remotion Studio, or just tell Claude: "Render the video as an MP4."
 The file appears in your project's out/ folder.